 The objective of interest rate risk management is to achieve a balanced debt structure, decrease the impact on costs due to interest rate variations and, reduce volatility in the income statement.

-All the debt as of June 30, 2020, and as of December 31, 2019, was at a fixed rate, with the exception of the amount drawn on the committed line, which is at a variable rate.
+All the debt as of June 30, 2021, and as of December 31, 2020, was at a fixed rate.
 However, in the case of UF indexed debt, variations in inflation rates could potentially affect the Company's financial expenses.